 I had literally been told as we were leaving the cabin crew check-in area for the aircraft that a crew member had been called from standby.
 By that time I had no desire to start changing working positions around.

 I allocated him the position in the Premium cabin that I was intending to work.
-I could see from his seniority number he had been flying for a few years.
+I could see from his employee number he had been flying for a few years.
 I felt with him working in Premium he’d be well placed to help out in Economy and Upper Class if required.
-The Premium cabin is behind Upper Class but in front of Economy.
+The Premium cabin is between Upper Class and Economy.

 The person with eight years experience was Lottie.
 I wanted her to work an aisle position in Upper Class to maintain the pace of the service.

 The crew member who had been flying for seven years was Bruce.
-I had allocated him the Upper Class galley because from flying with him previously, I didn’t feel he was suitable to work up in a managerial role.
+I had allocated him the Upper Class galley because from flying with him previously I didn’t feel he was suitable to work up.

-If you’re thinking that was unfair of me, take a good look at the following photo;
+If you’re thinking that was unfair of me take a look at the following photo;